isomerpages/mas-moneysense/_scams/Phishing Scam.md

 so that they can “check” your online accounts.
 If you do so, the criminals will be able to login to your online banking accounts and wipe out all the money in your bank accounts.</p>
-<h4>Here Are Some Tips To Protect Yourself From Bogus Phone Calls.
-Always Keep The Following In Mind:</h4>
+<h4>To Protect Yourself From Bogus Phone Calls, Remember The Following:</h4>
 <ul>
 <li>
 <p>Government officials or bank officers will NEVER call you to ask you for
-your personal information such as your online banking credentials.</p>
+your personal information such as your online banking credentials</p>
 </li>
 <li>
-<p>When in doubt, always hang up the phone.</p>
+<p>When in doubt, always hang up the phone</p>
 </li>
 <li>
 <p>If the caller ID displays “999”, hang up and call or visit your nearest
-police post to verify the authenticity of the call.</p>
+police post to verify the authenticity of the call</p>
 </li>
 </ul>
 <p></p>